BlackHat-Magic/NSHC-JIT-Project/README.md

 ## LC3 Virtual Machine (`./LC3VM`)

 I followed an [online tutorial](https://www.jmeiners.com/lc3-vm/) detailing how to write an LC3 virtual machine as an initial proof of concept.

+## RISC-V Virtual Machine (`./rv32i-vm`)

+A virtual machine that implements the RV32I instruction set; this will be where the JIT compiler runs.
+Maybe we'll switch to RV64I later